-This file must start with the node <bsp> .
-It can contain several lines like this one: <nativeName="A_LLAPI_NAME" nativeImplementation name="AN_IMPLEMENTATION_NAME"/> where:
+This file must start with the node

+<nativeName="A\LLAPI\NAME" nativeImplementation name="AN\IMPLEMENTATION\NAME"/> where:

-- A_LLAPI_NAME refers to a Low Level API native name.
-It is specific to the MicroEJ C library which provides the Low Level API. - AN_IMPLEMENTATION_NAME refers to the implementation name of the Low Level API.
+- A\LLAPI\NAME refers to a Low Level API native name.
+It is specific to the MicroEJ C library which provides the Low Level API. - AN\IMPLEMENTATION\NAME refers to the implementation name of the Low Level API.
 It is specific to the BSP; and more specifically, to the C file which does the link between the MicroEJ C library and the C driver.